SHARING RESOURCES & LINKING DISCIPLINES TO CREATE ART IN PUBLIC PLACES

-We are an architect and design firm working on large scale mufti family project in Mission Hill that is unique because of the public spaces it has incorporated into it.
+We are an architecture and design firm working on a large scale multi-family project in Mission Hill that is unique because of the public spaces incorporated into it.

-We are trying to integrate the public greenspace with art based programming and create different platform for events.
+We are trying to integrate the public greenspace with art-based programming, and create different platforms for events.
 The way we can contribute to an Arts Commons is in identifying potential and physical space and figuring out how they might be able to use that.

-Create new and different settings for people to react to to make people excited people about where they are at.
+Create new and different settings to which people can react, making them more excited about where they are at.
 Dewey Park is an incredible place with a lot of great stuff happening already.

 Break into working groups to brainstorm what an Arts Commons would look like:

 Group 1: Favorite idea was thinking of a monument or interactive permanent or semi permanent installation.
 Sonic playground walk, or a big public chalkboard on one side of the building, something that people can interact with in an impromptu manner 24/7.
-Then have mini residencies around the space.
-Also focus on having the public installation be something that local Boston people can insert their lives, faces and voices into.
-Not just a passing tourist experience - something reflective of the city.
-Have access points to draw people in and make it media and technology rich.
+Then have mini-residencies around the space.
+Also, focus on having the public installation be something into which local Boston people can insert their lives, faces, and voices: not just a passing tourist experience, but something reflective of the city.
+Have access points to draw people in and make it media- and technology-rich.